ministryofjustice/security-guidance/docs/long-term-leave.md

 ## Audience and Document Purpose

-This document is intended for Ministry of Justice \(MoJ\) line managers who have a staff member going on any type of long-term secondment, loan, or leave.
+This document is intended for line managers who have a staff member going on any type of long-term secondment, loan, or leave.
 It provides guidance on how to handle the IT accounts and IT assets \(such as desktops, laptops, or mobile phones\) of the staff member while they are on leave.

 Long term means longer than 2 months.